kylebarron/landsat-mosaic-latest/README.md

 If you wish to change the quadkey index file, as described above, make sure you do that before building, as that file will be included in the lambda bundle.

-Then building is simple: (requires Docker)
+Then building is simple: (requires Docker and Make)

 ```bash
 make package